-6. Pupils consistently achieve highly, particularly the most disadvantaged.
+Pupils consistently achieve highly, particularly the most disadvantaged.
 Pupils with SEND achieve exceptionally well.

-- 4. Teachers and leaders - Use assessment well e.g. to help learners embed and use knowledge fluently, or to check understanding and inform teaching - Leaders understand the limitations of assessment, and do not use it in a way that creates unnecessary burdens for staff and learners. - 3.
-Teaching is designed to help learners to remember in the long-term the content they have been taught, and to integrate new knowledge into larger concepts. - 2.
-Teachers: - Present subject matter clearly, promoting appropriate discussion about the subject matter they are teaching - Check learners' understanding systematically - Identify misconceptions accurately - Provide clear, direct feedback - Respond & adapt their teaching as necessary without unnecessarily elaborate or individualised approaches. - 1.
-Teachers have good knowledge of the subject(s) and courses they teach.
-Leaders support for those teaching outside their main area of expertise. - 1.
-Leaders adopt or construct a curriculum that is ambitious and designed to give all pupils, particularly disadvantaged pupils and including pupils with SEND, the knowledge and cultural capital they need to succeed in life.
-This is either the national curriculum or a curriculum of comparable breadth and ambition. - 2.
-The school's curriculum is coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment. - 3.
-The curriculum is successfully adapted, designed or developed to be ambitious and meet the needs of pupils with SEND, developing their knowledge skills and abilities to apply what they know and can do with increasing fluency and independence.
+- 5. Teachers and leaders - Use assessment well e.g. to help learners embed and use knowledge fluently, or to check understanding and inform teaching - Leaders understand the limitations of assessment, and do not use it in a way that creates unnecessary burdens for staff and learners. - 4.
+Any remote education is well integrated within the course of study, and is designed to support wider implementation of school's curriculum. - 3.
+Teaching is designed to help learners to remember in the long-term the content they have been taught, and to integrate new knowledge into larger concepts.

+2. Teachers:

+- Present subject matter clearly, promoting appropriate discussion about the subject matter they are teaching - · Check learners' understanding systematically - Identify misconceptions accurately - Provide clear, direct feedback - Respond & adapt their teaching as necessary - 1.
+Teachers have good knowledge of the subject(s) they teach.
+Leaders support for those teaching outside their main area of expertise.

+1. Curriculum is:

+- Ambitious - Designed to give all learners, particularly the most disadvantaged and SEND or high needs, the knowledge and cultural capital they need to succeed in life. - (If this is not fully the case, it is clear from leaders' actions that they are in the process of doing this & are making amendments in response to pandemic)

+2. Curriculum is:

+- Coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment. - (If this is not fully the case, it is clear from leaders' actions that they are in the process of doing this & are making amendments in response to pandemic) - 3.
+Learners study the full curriculum.
+A broad range of subjects is taught in KS2 throughout each and all of Year 3 to 6.

+(If this is not yet fully the case, it is clear from leaders actions that they are in the process of bringing this about)

-5. Teachers create an environment that focuses on pupils.
+6. Teachers create an environment that focuses on pupils.
 The textbooks and other teaching materials that teachers select - in a way that does not create unnecessary workload for staff - reflect the school's ambitious intentions for the course of study.
-These materials clearly support the intent of a coherently planned curriculum, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
+These materials clearly support the intent of a coherently planned curriculum, sequenced towards cumulatively sufficient knowledge and skills for future learning.

-6. The work given to pupils is demanding & matches the aims of the curriculum in being coherently planned & sequenced towards cumulatively sufficient knowledge.
+7. The work given to pupils is demanding & matches the aims of the curriculum in being coherently planned & sequenced towards cumulatively sufficient knowledge.

-7. Reading is prioritised to allow pupils to access the full curriculum offer.
+8. Reading is prioritised to allow pupils to access the full curriculum offer.